I Broke Up With My Girlfriend: What Now?

 Sure, breaking up with your girlfriend is a big part of your life right now.
 But you should remember that it isn’t the only part of your life.
 Even without that relationship, you are a person with value!
 Don’t let the breakup become a part of your identity.
 Instead, focus on honing skills that bring you happiness and talk to your friends about things that aren’t the breakup.
 Don’t lose interest in yourself just because you’re experiencing a breakup!

 There’s an old cliché that says, “Time heals all wounds.”
-When it comes to breaking up with your girlfriend, this adage holds true!
+When it comes to breaking up with your girlfriend, this adage holds!
 While each person will take a different amount of time to heal from a breakup, remember that there is no rush to move on.

 You may find that you don’t want to go out or see mutual friends of you and your ex-girlfriend for a while, and that’s okay.
 Don’t pressure yourself to act like everything is normal and fine, especially if you feel terrible being around things and/or people that may remind you of your ended relationship.